 The following code example shows how to build a new table from scratch by adding the appropriate child nodes to the document tree:

 Aspose.Words supports inserting content into a document from an HTML source using the InsertHtml method.
-The input can be a full HTML page or just a partial snippet.
+The input can be a complete HTML page or just a partial snippet.

-Using this InsertHtml method, users can insert tables into the document via table tags like
+Using the InsertHtml method, users can insert tables into the document via table tags like

 The following code example shows how to insert a table into a document from a string containing HTML tags: